Claudia Karvan: Television

-Karvan's early television role, as Amanda, in the teen drama, Princess Kate (1988), placed her supporting Justine Clarke in the title role.
-During that year she appeared in a TV series, The Last Resort.
+Karvan's early television role, as Amanda, in the teen drama Princess Kate (1988), placed her supporting Justine Clarke in the title role.
+During that year she appeared in TV drama The Last Resort.
 In 2001 she was asked about working in an ongoing role and reflected, "The only television series I've ever done was at the ABC when I was about 15 – The Last Resort – so you can understand why there was some trepidation."

-Karvan took the lead role of Asta Cadell, a motorcycle-riding lawyer, in the telemovie, Natural Justice: Heat (1996), set in York, Western Australia.
+Karvan took the lead role of Asta Cadell, a motorcycle-riding lawyer, in the telemovie Natural Justice: Heat (1996), set in York, Western Australia.
 A critic for Australian Cinema described Karvan's performance, "I do not believe many other Australian actors could pull off the 'biker chick' with such style and beauty."
-Asta was previously portrayed by Deborra-Lee Furness in the feature film, Shame (1988).
+Asta was previously portrayed by Deborra-Lee Furness in the feature film Shame (1988).

-In 1996 Karvan won her first AFI award, Best Actress in a Leading Role in a Television Drama for her portrayal of Jessica Travis in medical drama, G.P., season 8, episode 22, "Sing Me a Lullaby".
+In 1996 Karvan won her first AFI award, Best Actress in a Leading Role in a Television Drama for her portrayal of Jessica Travis in medical drama G.P., season 8 episode 22, "Sing Me a Lullaby".
 During the filming of My Brother Jack (2001), Karvan took the role of Cressida Morley, "She's a wonderful character.
 She's described as having a pagan vitality, as being an authentic savage, and she reminds David (Matt Day) of his brother."
 She reflected on being cast in a supporting role, "Doing roles that aren't leads doesn't mean it's an inferior job.
 It's less time and less work but there's something about creating a character for a short period of time: when you don't have the whole telemovie to establish the character and show the arc, you've really got to utilise every second."

-In 2001 Karvan starting working on The Secret Life of Us, she took the role of Alex Christensen for its telemovie and the following three of four seasons.
-Behind the scenes she was also a director on season 3, episodes, "Great Expectations" and "The People You Meet" (both 2003).
-She acknowledges that show's co-creator and producer, John Edwards for, "her shift from acting in shows to creating...
+In 2001 Karvan starting working on The Secret Life of Us, playing the role of Alex Christensen for its telemovie and the following three of four seasons.
+Behind the scenes she was also a director on season 3 episodes, "Great Expectations" and "The People You Meet" (both 2003).
+She acknowledges that show's co-creator and producer, John Edwards, for "her shift from acting in shows to creating...
 He gave Karvan her first directing gig."